Tundra-Editor/Tundra-Docs/docs/important/layers-and-tags.md

 ![setting the layer and the tag](../_images/setting-layer-and-tag.png)

 Additionally, you should mark your walls and floors as Navigation Static if you plan to have enemies there.
 Only Navigation static objects are included in the [Navmesh bake](navmesh), which is used by enemies.

+## "Invisible" Layer
+If an Object is tagged with this layer, it will be invisible.
+This can be helpful for having a visual representation of a Trigger in the editor without it being visible in game.